mindgruve/mg-reverse-proxy/README.md

 **$httpCacheOptions** - These are the options passed to the Symfony HTTPCache class.
 See the Symfony documetation at http://symfony.com/doc/current/book/http_cache.html#symfony-reverse-proxy

 ## Modifying the WordPress Adapter
+There are a number of entry points that you can use to modify the behavior of MG-Reverse-Proxy.
+To use a custom wordpress adapter, extend the included class and overwrite the relevant method.
+Or you can write your own adapter by implementing the ReverseCacheInterface.

+**isCachingEnabled** (bool) - If false, caching will be turned off, and all responses will hit the WordPress application.
+The default behavior of the WordPress adapter is to turn off caching anytime the user is logged in.
+This allows admin users to see the non-cached version of the website.
+**isShutdownFunctionEnabled** (bool) - If true, MG-Reverse-Proxy will register a shutdown function to capture output sent to the user after an exit() call.
+This is useful for API-Like calls that often exit after echoing their response.
+The default is true.
+**setCacheHeaders** (Response) - This method is called to allow you to set custom cache headers.
+Using this method you can mark certain methods as public.
+By default, the WordPress adapter will set this to private if the user is logged in, and public otherwise.
+**bootstrap** (Void) - This method is called to bootstrap WordPress.
+**getRawContent** (string) - This method returns back a string of the output buffers, that MG-Reverse-Proxy converts to a Symfony Response object.
+**getDefaultResponseType** 'private' | 'public' - This method is called to set the default response type.
+The default is private, so that you must explicitly mark responses as public to make them cacheable.
+If you want all responses to becacheable, and you explicitly mark the private responses, overwrite this method and return 'public'.

+## Example -